Mymoza/trello-similar-labels/README.md

 * I had troubles to use pip.
 When I was doing `pip install`, it always said `permission denied`!
 When I looked around on the internet on a way to fix this, I read that it's not a "good practice" to use sudo.
 So then I found myself searching for an hour or two how to solve this problem without using sudo, because it's not the best thing to do.
 If I recall correctly, I fixed this problem with a parameter like `--user` or `easy_install`

-* I had a problem with pip, so it said I needed to upgrade it.
-I did, but when I did, I created another problem elsewhere.
+* I had another problem with pip.
+It said I needed to upgrade pip to solve the problem.
+I did, but at the same time I created another problem elsewhere.
 I searched a bit on StackOverflow and was able to fix the problem with another command...

 * The package I chose to use (py-trello) didn't have much documentation.
 I must admit it took me hours to understand how to get my OAuth tokens (never used that before)!
 I understood how it all worked when, by luck, I found a file in the package which had the information on how to get those tokens!!!
 I was so glad to found documentation in the code itself.
 That's another lesson learned.

 * I also had troubles to import the modules `requests`.
 It doesn't seems to be the same in python 2.7 than in python 3.
 Even though the package is supposed to work with 2.7, I tried to update my virutalenvironment to 3 to see if that would fix the requests import.
 It did, mostly.

-* Lanching the script in the commandline didn't work at first.
+* Launching the script in the commandline didn't work at first.
 So much fun!
 Everything looked great, so that's also another reason why I updated to python 3.
 When I successfully created another virtual environment with python 3, my script was executing in the command line!

-* installing the requirements from `requirements.txt` wasn't an easy tasks !
+* Installing the requirements from `requirements.txt` wasn't an easy tasks !

 ...
 Wow, this list is huge.
 At least I can be proud of what I accomplished!
 It took me 10 hours for now.